lilou9221/mcgill_team2_capstone/src/data_acquisition/README_TEMPLATE.md

 **NOTE:** This is a **template/reference guide only**.
 Data acquisition is done manually outside the codebase.

-GeoTIFF files should be manually placed in `data/raw/` directory.
+GeoTIFF files should be manually placed in `data/` directory (flat structure).
 The core pipeline does not require these scripts.

 ## Purpose